 We were prepared to travel for the right therapist.
 I’ve had people travel from all over the country to see ME, despite recommending therapists who are closer to them – because they want to see ME – and I felt the same – I wanted to see OUR therapist, not anyone closer.

 My main message is this: If you are looking for a nearby therapist, ASK in this group for recommendations, google and look on places like Netmums and Mumsnet and whatever other forums there are, or even other Facebook support groups.

 Secondly, once you have found a therapist, look at their website and social media posts – see if they “speak” to you.
-For example, some therapists are into more right-brained modalities such as crystal healing and reiki, whereas the majority of us are more left-brained and stick with science.
+For example, some therapists are into more right-brained modalities such as crystal healing, MLM products and reiki, whereas the majority of us are more left-brained and stick with science.
 You may prefer the right-brained approach, you may prefer the left-brained approach – there’s no right answer: you must go with the person who speaks to YOU and your situation the most.
-Equally, if social media posts are aggressive or even blatantly unknowledgeable hard sells to the vulnerable, the therapist may not be quite the right person for you.
+Equally, if social media posts are aggressive, blatantly unknowledgeable hard sells to the vulnerable, the therapist may not be quite the right person for you.
 Making people aware of what we do is not the same as aggressively selling “magic” using stock phrases.